Father Shows Off Amazing Dad Reflexes To Save Kids From Errant Bat At Mets Game

 — Gordon Edes (@GordonEdes) June 6, 2015

-An ESPNreporter said fans offered their shirts to medics to help stop the woman’s immense bleeding, who lost consciousness for a time after being hit.
-In 2016, Carpenter issued a statement dedicating her efforts to increasing ballpark safety after left with a recurring nightmare of her hand separated from her son’s when she was injured.
+An ESPN reporter said fans offered their shirts to medics to help stop the woman’s immense bleeding, who lost consciousness for a time after being hit.
+In 2016, Carpenter issued a statement dedicating her efforts to increasing ballpark safety after being left with a recurring nightmare of her hand separated from her son’s when she was injured.

 “Tonya feels it is her mission to communicate that it is essential that the league and the teams throughout the nation do what needs to be done to make sure children can be reasonably safe while they enjoy America’s pastime.”

-Carpenter’s injury was used to pursue a lawsuit in 2015 pushing for additional safety netting in ballparks, netting that the Citi Field lacks.
+Carpenter’s injury was used to pursue a lawsuit in 2015 pushing for additional safety netting in ballparks, netting that Citi Field lacks.

 This dad of the year possibly made the most important play of the New York Mets during the 2018 season, protecting his sons.